Karnes County License Hearing Guide

 Automatic License Suspension

-After a DUI arrest, the Texas DPS can automatically suspend your license under certain circumstances:
+After a DUI arrest in Karnes County, the Texas DPS can automatically suspend your license under two main circumstances: failing a breath or blood test or refusing to submit to testing.

 If You Took the Breath/Blood Test and Failed

-If you took a breath or blood test and the results showed a blood alcohol concentration (BAC) of 0.08 or higher, your license will be suspended.
+If you submitted to a breath or blood test and the results showed a blood alcohol concentration (BAC) of 0.08 or higher, your license will be suspended.

-- BAC over 0.08: The suspension period is typically 90 days for a first offense.
+- BAC over 0.08: Under Texas law, the suspension period is typically 90 days for a first offense.

 - Temporary Permit: You likely received a temporary driving permit valid for 40 days from the date of your arrest.
 This permit is valid until your ALR hearing or until the suspension officially begins if you don't request a hearing or if the suspension is upheld after the hearing.